Deploy SEP with CFT#

-Starburst Enterprise platform (SEP) is available on the AWS Marketplace.
-It integrates the reliable, scalable, and cost-effective cloud computing services provided by Amazon with the power of the fastest growing distributed query engine in the industry.
+Starburst Enterprise platform (SEP) integrates the reliable, scalable, and cost-effective cloud computing services provided by Amazon with the power of the fastest growing distributed query engine in the industry.

 Through the use of SEP’s CloudFormation template and SEP AMI, SEP on AWS allows you to run analytic queries across distinct data sources of varying sizes via SEP clusters.
 Within a single query, you can access multiple data stores, allowing for the analysis of data across your entire organization.
 In minutes, you can provision from small to large clusters of compute instances and leverage the power of SEP’s parallelism.